-Hortonworks will be making a preview of Apache Storm integration available in Q4 of this year and will be including Apache Storm in the Hortonworks Data Platform in Q1 of 2014.
+Hortonworks will be making a preview of Apache Storm integration available in Q4 of this year and will be including Apache Storm in the Hortonworks Data Platform in first half of 2014.

 Any time now, the Apache Hadoop community will declare the General Availability of Hadoop 2.0 which includes the much anticipated Apache Hadoop YARN.
 The YARN-based architecture of Hadoop 2 is the most significant change to Hadoop introduced in the past six years and enables Hadoop to expand from a single-purpose, batch-oriented data platform based on MapReduce into a truly multi-purpose platform supporting a wide range of data processing approaches.
 The general availability of YARN – which in 2.0 essentially becomes the Hadoop Operating System – promises to open up the range of ways Hadoop is used to process data.

 In fact, one of the most common use cases that we see emerging from our customers is the antithesis of batch: stream processing in Hadoop.
 Early adopters are using stream processing to analyze some of the most common new types of data such as sensor and machine data in real time.

 For some users, this means monitoring a continuous stream of server log data and taking action immediately in the case of component failure.
 For others, it means monitoring a stream of market data for signals and then taking action in real-time or for powering real-time analytic dashboards.
 This is being done on dedicated Hadoop clusters today.

 A recent customer example of the need for streaming comes from UC Irvine Medical Center.
 The organization recently launched a new technology called SensiumVitals® to monitor and transmit patient vital signs every minute.
 The minute-by-minute snapshots of vital signs (4,320 per patient, per day) are the building blocks for algorithms that ultimately lead to dramatically reduced average time-to-insight.